myGrid/methodbox/methodbox/readme.txt

 }
 This setup is for TLS/SSL using gmail, it's a lot easier with non-authenticated SMTP.
 MethodBox uses the restful_authentication plugin.
 We are currently investigating the use of Shibboleth to use the UK Federation authorisation service and may have multiple routes for user authentication in the future.

+=Licence
+The MethodBox software developed by the University of Manchester uses the New BSD License.
+Other software (eg plugins) developed by other authors but used by MethodBox may use different but compatible licences, please see the individual bits of software for further information.